 Not knowing who you want to become

-If you don’t know where you want to get to, then all ways forward will seem equally irrelevant.
+If you don’t know where you want to get to, all ways forward will seem equally irrelevant.

-In this time of churning, all ways forward are going to be uncertain.
-And all ways forward are likely to be difficult.
+In this time of churning, all ways forward are uncertain and all ways forward are likely to be difficult.
 That’s just the way it is.
+But by knowing who we most want to become, we make it easier to choose our best next step, and inspire ourselves to get there.

 This is another step to becoming antifragile.

-Have you ever struggled to choose your way forward?
+Have you ever struggled to choose your best way forward?
 Was that because you weren’t clear who you wanted to become?
 Would it be useful to give yourself that clarity and inspiration now?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.